cloudera/hue/docs/docs-site/content/user/concept/_index.md

 Two types of sharing permissions exist:

-- read only
+- Read only
-- can modify
+- Can modify

 Shared documents will show-up with a little blue icon.